BruceBuckland/SignIn-awsmhh/README.md

 ##### What the App does
 The app is written in Swift using AWS Mobile Hub Helper and AWS Mobile Client (from the AWS Mobile Hub).
 The app has a logged in and a not logged in state.
 Both should be allowed (in your cognito console federated identity choose -allow unauthenticated identities).
 The app will allow login using Facebook, Google and a custom User Pool that you create in Cognito User Pools.
 You can switch between identities  or link identities.
 The app allows you to Sign Out (which simply signs you out of one SignInProvider account, possibly leaving you logged in as the same identity on another linked account).
 The app also allows you to Sign Out of ALL accounts .
 The app supports the latest AWS IOS SDK and currently is written in Swift 2.
+#Building

-##### Building SignIn-awsmhh
+##### Building SignIn
-- Clone or download the repository
+- Clone the repository using the --recursive flag, that way you will get the aws-mobilehub-helper-ios installed for you.
 - Install cocoapods
-- Install the AWS IOS SDK (Tested with version 2.4.9 or greater).
 - Use AWS account and create a User Pool in the Cognito console.
     -   Make sure you make a User Pool not a Federated Identities Pool
     -   Configure your User Pool with email as a required field (aka Attribute) and no other required fields.
 If you want phone number to be required, or want more fields then you would need to change the SignupViewController.swift to require the required ones, and allow input of all attributes.
 As delivered Signin requires only Username, Password (which are required by default) and Email Address (A real email is needed to get the Confirmation Number).